 Note that if you're at the Broad, you can access chain files to liftover from b36/hg18 to hg19 on the

-So what do you do?
-You use a Picard tool called AddOrReplaceReadGroups to add the missing information to your BAM file.
+You can use a Picard tool called AddOrReplaceReadGroups to add the missing information to your input file.

 Here's an example:

 # throws an error java -jar GenomeAnalysisTK.jar \ -T HaplotypeCaller \ -R reference.fasta \ -I reads_without_RG.bam \ -o output.vcf # fix the read groups java -jar picard.jar AddOrReplaceReadGroups \ I= reads_without_RG.bam \ O= reads_with_RG.bam \ SORT_ORDER=coordinate \ RGID=foo \ RGLB=bar \ RGPL=illumina \ RGSM=Sample1 \ CREATE_INDEX=True # runs without error java -jar GenomeAnalysisTK.jar \ -T HaplotypeCaller \ -R reference.fasta \ -I reads_with_RG.bam \ -o output.vcf

 Note that if you don't know what information to put in the read groups, you should ask whoever performed the sequencing or provided the BAM to give you the metadata you need.